abdoshbr3322/React-Todo/README.md

 ### To Initialize this app follow the following instructions

-- Make sure you have node and npm installed
+- Ensure you have nodeJs and npm installed

 ```
 $ node --version